Join Our FREE Live Webinar

 Finding the ugliest home in a given neighborhood is always something to look out for but that isn't the main thing to buy on.
 The main factor to take into account when purchasing these homes would have to be the size of the home because that's where much of the home's value is derived from.

-Pay close attention to the price per square foot (or dollars per square foot) because you can have the ugliest house to the eye but if the price per square foot is too high, then it's probably best to skip out on that one for now due to it leaving you with less profit potential.
+Pay close attention to the price per square foot (or dollars per square foot) because you can have the ugliest house to the eye, but if the price per square foot is too high, then it's probably best to skip out on that one for now due to it leaving you with less profit potential.

 Looking at dollars per square foot helps you make a wise investment decision based on the value compared to the size of the house.
 Larger houses will generally have a lower price per square foot than smaller houses in a particular market.

-Additionally, look for properties with unique or special features that make it more desirable than others.
+Additionally, look for properties with unique or special features that make them more desirable than others.
 Special features that increase ARV include a large lot size, private yard, a view, commercial zoning or zoning for multiple units (potential future development opportunities), easy access to desirable parts of town, or near freeways.

 Check with your city's planning department for updates on any new or planned developments in the surrounding areas.